nielsRocholl/pr-assignment-2/README.md

 ### **How to run**

-The image classification pipeline has been implemented in python.
+The image classification pipeline from task 1 and task 2 have been implemented in python.
 The Gene pipeline has been implemented in a python notebook.

 **Image Classification pipeline**